 So you subconsciously spend your energy without thinking.
 Thus lacking it to make a break-through and create the results you wish to see.

 It’s of the highest value to learn how to manage your energy well because the energy is your most valuable currency.

 As I said earlier, knowing what you want is step number one to creating the life you desire.
 During my life coaching, I’ve met many people who told me that they didn’t know what they truly wanted.
 In fact, this is more common that one would think.

 If this is your case, I highly recommend you get in touch with your desires and dreams and make it your priority until you become clear of what these are.

 The most common reason why people don’t know what they desire is that they’re subconsciously afraid that recognizing it would mean they’d have to change their life (and people in it).

 In most cases, we disassociate ourselves from our desires because we fear that someone wouldn’t like what we’ve discovered in our hearts.
-Which is often true, it’s usually our closest people who have difficulties with our new-found desires but is it better living a less fulfilling life to make someone happy?
+This is often true.
+It’s usually our closest people who have difficulties with our new-found desires, but is it better living a less fulfilling life to make someone happy?

 It’s again about the fear of others not accepting us as we are.
-So we rather, convince ourselves that we actually want to have the 9-to-5 job for the rest our lives, and that’s okay to travel once children are older, or that taking care of your body can wait because now you’re too busy drinking coffee to keep yourself going.
+So we, instead, convince ourselves that we actually want to have the 9-to-5 job for the rest of our lives, and that’s okay to travel once children are older or that taking care of your body can wait because now you’re too busy drinking coffee to keep yourself going.